yunke-wang/yunke-wang.github.io/_pages/about.md

 My research interests lie in imitation learning and its applications in computer vision fields.
 Specifically, I want to make imitation learning more practical in real-world tasks by exploring how to leverage imperfect and visual demonstrations effectively.
 In addition, I closely follow the latest developments in generative models and LLMs.

 # 🔥 News
+- *2024.11*: 🎉🎉 Our paper "WaterDiffusion: Learning a Prior-involved Unrolling Diffusion for Joint Underwater Saliency Detection and Visual Restoration" is accepted by **AAAI 2025**.
 - *2024.05*: 🎉🎉 Our paper "Imitation Learning from Purified Demonstrations" is accepted by **ICML 2024**.
 - *2023.05*: 🎉🎉 Our paper "Learning to Schedule in Diffusion Probabilistic Models" is accepted by **KDD 2023**.
 - *2022.12*: 🎉🎉 Our project 'Robust Gait Control and Automatic Navigation for Quadruped Robot' wins the \*first\* prize of China Graduate AI Innovation Competition **(8/1174)**